charlie-gallagher/os-contiguous-malloc/README.md

-# Results
-I was not able to produce meaningfully different results for any strategy.
-This makes me wonder if I implemented things correctly.
-I will review and try again.

 # API
 You can run a parameterized trial with `memory_map_allocation.main()`.
 It returns a dictionary of lists containing the data for the trial.
 While the trial is running it updates with the current state, and it prints a summary at the end.